MargeRosen/sr_housing/README.md

 Most perople do not know where to find government data neccessary to make good decisions.

-Golden Guide is a platform to easily find all the senior housing information needed to make the right choice for you!

 ####The Solution

-###Golden Guide is a platform to easily find all the senior housing information
-you need to help make the right choice for you or your loved ones!
+Golden Guide is a platform to easily find all the senior housing information you need to help make the right choice for you or your loved ones!

 Develop a platform -- ONE place to find senior housing listing with
 * Facility and elder service details
 * Location and current openings
 * Monthly costs
-* Government ratings including safety and quality evauations from data.medicare.gov, and the State of Washington.
+* Government ratings including safety and quality evauations from data.medicare. gov and the State of Washington.
 * Cusomer reviews.

-After deeper research and consulting with HUD and Socrata reps we iterated and pivoted at lunchtime on Satuday.
+After deeper research and consulting with HUD and Socrata reps we iterated around lunchtime on Satuday, resulting in an re-design.

 ###Our approach for satisfying this challenge was to: